fidelledi/beehive_app/README.md

 A candidate application for Solution Challenge 2021.

+## Upgrade to the latest version of flutter

 ## Getting Started

 This project is a starting point for a Flutter application.